d2ce/data-rs/README.md

 # pak-rs

 This crate provides a packaging tool.
+For the moment, only reading and extracting tools are available.

 ## Usage